List of submissions to the 54th Academy Awards for Best Foreign Language Film

 This is a list of submissions to the 54th Academy Awards for Best Foreign Language Film.
 The Academy Award for Best Foreign Language Film was created in 1956 by the Academy of Motion Picture Arts and Sciences to honour non-English-speaking films produced outside the United States.
 The award is handed out annually, and is accepted by the winning film's director, although it is considered an award for the submitting country as a whole.
 Countries are invited by the Academy to submit their best films for competition according to strict rules, with only one film being accepted from each country.

 For the 54th Academy Awards, twenty-five films were submitted in the category Academy Award for Best Foreign Language Film.
 The five nominated films came from Italy, Japan, Poland and Switzerland.

+Although Pixote was accepted as the Brazilian submission for the Academy Award for Best Foreign Language Film it was later disqualified since it was test marketed in Brazil before the allowable date.

 Hungary won for the first time with Mephisto by István Szabó.